o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 There are multiple ways to launch Material Canvas.
 - From O3DE Editor, select **Main Menu > Tools > Material Canvas**
 - From the Material Component context menu, select **Open Material Canvas...**
-- From the Asset Browser, double click on a material graph or other Material Canvas compatible file type.
+- From the Asset Browser, **double-click** on a material graph or other file type compatible with Material Canvas.
 - From the Asset Browser, right click on a material graph or other Material Canvas compatible file type, then select **Open in Material Canvas...**
 - Material Canvas is also a standalone executable that can be launched directly from a file browser or command console.
   - Launch the executable `<build>\bin\profile\MaterialCanvas.exe`